 Clubfoot, also known as talipes equinovarus, is a relatively common congenital malformation occurring in approximately 1:1000 births.
 The term talipes equinovarus describes a deformity in which the newborn's foot is poorly developed in relationship to the leg.
-The Achilles tendon and posterior ankle is contracted, the foot is inverted and rotated in relationship to the leg.
+The Achilles tendon and posterior ankle are contracted, and the foot is inverted and rotated in relationship to the leg.
 If left untreated, weight bearing would be on the outside of the foot.
 Clubfoot is seen more in males than females and occurs most commonly in just one, not both feet.

 Clubfeet are asymptomatic in the non-ambulatory infant.
 As the child begins to walk, the severity of the clubfoot becomes evident.
 Fitting of shoes and walking may be difficult.
 In mild cases, clubfeet can be accommodated with special shoes that limit pain.